emmywritescode/FIFA-21-Data-Cleaning-with-SQL/README.md

 :---------------------:|
  ![](conversion2.png)  |
 ### Converting instances of 'K' to Thousands and 'M' to Millions in affected columns
 The 'Value', 'Wage', Release Clause', and 'Hits' columns had this problem.
-Entries ending with 'K' were multiplied by 1000 and those ending with 'M' were multiplied by 1000000 for the purpose of accuracy.
-New columns 'NewValue', 'NewWage', 'ReleaseClause', and 'NewHits' were added to the table to store the updated changes.
+Entries ending with 'K' were multiplied by 1000 and those ending with 'M' were multiplied by 1000000 for the purpose of accuracy and to enable data aggregation.
  UPDATE query          |
 :---------------------:|
   ![](num_value2.png)  |